• Short waiting list for Caucasian donors

 • No hidden costs.

-• Concierge, always one phone call away, to arrange everything for you.
+• Luxury Concierge Service, always one phone call away, to arrange everything for you.

 • Holistic care during your stay.

-For us, egg donors are very brave and generous women, that offer incredible help.
+We consider egg donors to be very brave and generous women who offer incredible help.

-But when we ask them what is the reason that they decide to go ahead with it, the answers we get vary.
+But when we ask them about the reasons to donate, their answers vary.

-These, are women that ‘giving’ and charity plays a very important role in their lives.
-These women who usually support charities, are also registered to be organ donors, offer to give blood when needed or adapt babies from developing countries.
+These are women for whom ‘giving’ and charity play a very important role in their lives.
+They usually support charities, donate blood and are registered organ donors.

 Having accepted help before

-These, are women that had a close relative, usually a sister, with a subfertility problem.
-So they have personal knowledge of all the psychological and financial distress that this can cause.
-They know, that the battle against subfertility, can be life changing and destroy relationships.
-They also know that egg donation can sometimes be the only way a couple to have a family.
-So, knowing all that, have decided to help.
+Some women have close relatives, usually a sister, with a subfertility problem.
+They understand the distress that comes with it.
+They know that the battle against subfertility can be life-changing and strenuous.
+These women appreciate that egg donation may sometimes be the only way for a couple to have a family.

 Word of mouth

-For example women that their only fertility problem is blocked tubes or severe male factor.
-These women have personal experience of what infertility means.
-These women, before they decide to go ahead and have a child themselves through IVF, they want to offer their help to women that face the same problem with them, cannot naturally have a family.
+Women, for whom the only fertility problem is blocked tubes or severe male factor, understand what infertility means.
+When they turn to IVF, they sometimes want to help others in a similar situation.
 For these women, egg donation can sometimes be a good test of how their ovaries can be stimulated in an IVF cycle, when the time comes.

-Through awareness campaigns regarding egg donation in Greece, the percentage of women that decide to donate their eggs not exclusively for financial reasons, is constantly increasing.
-There are donors who are well educated and financially stable.
+Through awareness campaigns on egg donation in Greece, the percentage of women who decide to donate their eggs not exclusively for financial reasons, is constantly increasing.
+There are donors who are well-educated and financially stable.
 There are even donors who are celebrities.
-But all of them, regardless the reason that makes them become donors, are generous women.
+But all of them, regardless of the reasons, are generous women.

-There are lots of egg donors listed for egg donation, at the cooperating IVF centers of Pelargos.
-In 95% of the cases we manage to find a donor that matches well with the recipient in 1-month max period of time.
-This means that by the time all the initial tests are performed to the recipient, we usually have a suitable donor, ready to be synchronised.
-Of course, when we have to do with non-Caucasian egg donors this waiting time can become longer, especially for Asian ones.
+There are many egg donors listed for egg donation at the IVF centres that collaborate with Pelargos.
+In 95% of the cases we manage to find a matching donor in maximum 2 months.
+This means that by the time all the initial tests are performed by the recipient, we usually have a suitable donor, ready to be matched.
+However, when we have to do with non-Caucasian egg donors, the waiting time can become longer.

-According to the law, egg donors need to be younger than 35 years old in Greece, but Pelargos IVF, cooperates with IVF Centers that use donors younger than 30 years old.
-Egg donors are healthy, young women, with normal weight and with no family history of gene diseases and no history of psychiatric disease.
-If we know that a donor has twice in a row failed before, to achieve a recipient pregnancy, usually is not listed for donation again.
+According to the law, egg donors need to be younger than 35 years old in Greece, but Pelargos IVF, cooperates with IVF centres that use donors younger than 30 years old.
+Egg donors are healthy, young women, with normal weight, no family history of genetic diseases and no history of psychiatric illnesses.

-All of the donors are checked for HIV 1-2, Hepatitis B and C, syphilis, according to the HFEA protocols, as well as cystic fibrosis and a karyotype.
-The screening testing to the donors, is much more thorough than the one performed in other countries.
-Also an ultrasound scan, an AMH and a hormonal check are performed on all of them.
-Finally, If desired by the recipient, we can check donors for many recessive diseases, with a blood test or even perform PGS before the transfer.
+All of the donors are checked for HIV 1-2, Hepatitis B and C, syphilis, according to the HFEA protocols, as well as, haemoglobinopathies, cystic fibrosis, spinal muscular atrophy (SMA), fragile X and a full karyotype.
+The screening testing of the donors in Greece is much more thorough in other countries.
+Also an ultrasound scan, an AMH and a hormonal check are performed as well.

 In Greece, egg donation is anonymous.
-This makes the significance of correct matching of donor to recipient really important.
-We ensure that cooperating IVF centers, will have a photo of you, which of course is strictly confidential, as the rest of your personal information.
-Pelargos IVF ensures that you will be matched to a suitable donor to a max possible degree.
+Matching donors and recipients is crucial to the process.
+We ensure that cooperating IVF centres have the recipient’s photo, which of course is strictly confidential, just as the rest of their personal information.
+Pelargos IVF ensures that recipients are matched with a suitable donor in the best possible way.

-There are women who find out that it would be extremely difficult or even impossible to get pregnant using their own eggs, either naturally or through IVF.
-There are many different reasons for that.
+For some women it may be extremely difficult or even impossible to get pregnant using their own eggs, either naturally or through IVF.
+There are many different reasons for that, including:

 • Congenital absence of ovaries